Best October Prime Day soundbar deals: Bose, LG, Sony, Vizio

 Is Amazon the only retailer offering deals during the Prime Early Access Sale?

-Plenty of competing retailers serve up their own deals during the annual Amazon Prime Day event, and we’re expecting more of the same during the new Prime Early Access Sale.
+Plenty of competing retailers serve up their own deals during the annual Amazon Prime Day event, and they’re doing it again during the new Prime Early Access Sale.

 Make sure to check Best Buy, Home Depot, Target, Walmart, and other big online sellers, who will often price-match or even undercut the best discounts on Amazon.